-Most cats with vestibular disease will improve within 2-3 days and a full recovery by three weeks.
+Most cats with vestibular disease will improve within 2-3 days and full recovery by three weeks.

-Keep your cat confined to a well-padded area.
+Do not let your cat outside and eep the cat confined to a well-padded area.

-Keep food, water and litter trays close by.
+Keep food, water and litter trays close.
 If your cat is still not eating well, it may be necessary to hand feed.